ozzie787/prediction/project.md

 A series of models were fitted using the C5.0 decision tree model increasing the number of predictors by 5 each time up to a total maximum of 40.
 The formula of the predictor was constructed using `paste()`.
 The right hand side of the formula was formed using `paste()` with `collaspe = " + "` to collapse the list into a single string separated by the specified string.

 The C5.0 model was implemented using 10-fold cross validation with 5 repeats and defined in a variable named `train_control`.
 The C5.0 model was fitted using `train()` from the caret package with the verbosity of output set to be silent (i.e. `verbose=FALSE`).
 The out of sample error of the outputted model, `modfittemp` is obtained using the imputed function, `accu()` separately with the training and test set.
 The output of the function was aggregated into a data frame named `errdat`.
-The outputted model, initially outputted to a variable named, `modfittemp` is reassigned to a variable named modfit*i*, where *i* is the number of predictors included in the model.
+The outputted model, initially outputted to a variable named, `modfittemp` is reassigned to a variable named modfit*x*, where *i* is the number of predictors included in the model.

 ```r